luispuerto/R-Cheat-Sheets/README.md

 - [x] [mlr.pdf](mlr.pdf): The mlr package offers a unified interface to R’s machine learning capabilities, by [Aaron Cooley](https://github.com/Prometheus77).
 - [x] [mosaic.pdf](mosaic.pdf): The [mosaic package](http://mosaic-web.org/) is for teaching mathematics, statistics, computation and modeling.
 Cheatsheet by MichaelLaviolette.
 - [x] [nardl.pdf](nardl.pdf): The nardl package estimates the nonlinear cointegrating autoregressive distributed lag model.
 Cheatsheet by Taha Zaghdoudi.
+- [ ] [nimble.pdf](nimble.pdf): Hierarchical statistical models that extend BUGS and JAGS by Nimble development team.
+I haven't printed because it seems not interesting to me.
 - [x] [NVSCheatSheet.pdf](NVSCheatSheet.pdf): **The [Graphics Principles cheatsheet](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf) (https://graphicsprinciples.github.io) is one deliverable of a [graphics initiative](https://onlinelibrary.wiley.com/doi/full/10.1002/pst.1912)** to increase the graphical expertise and productivity of quantitative scientists at Novartis.
 We also have prepared a tutorial on “Effective visual communication for the quantitative scientist” which is in submission.
 A pre-print can be found at: https://arxiv.org/abs/1903.09512
 - [ ] [oSCR.pdf](oSCR.pdf): The oSCR package provides functions for working with Spatial Capture Recapture models.
 Not printed because it isn't that interesting for now.
 - [x] [package-development.pdf](package-development.pdf): The devtools package makes it easy to build your own R packages, and packages make it easy to share your R code.
 Supplement this cheat sheet with [r-pkgs.had.co.nz](http://r-pkgs.had.co.nz/), Hadley’s book on package development.